 Theatre Communications Group (www.tcg.org) is a national alliance of non-profit theatres that offers a range of online information services, publications, and grants.
 They publish ArtSearch, a newsletter for theatre job-seekers that lists available positions all over the country, and American Theatre, a monthly magazine that provides news about the non-profit theatre world.
 They maintain a list of international theatre festivals at: www.tcg.org/international/resources/other_organizations.cfm#FestivalsInternational

-Read and subscribe to our free monthly funding and resource newsletter for theatre artists.
+Read and subscribe to the Women in Arts & Media Coalition’s free monthly Stage Opps newsletters.
 Each issue is full of current calls for entries for festivals/competitions and requests for proposals from funding organizations.
-You can see the current Theatre Funding Newsletter online or sign up for a subscription on our Newsletter Sign Up Page.

 An affiliate of the Kennedy Center for the Performing Arts in Washington, D.C., VSAarts is an international organization offering a variety of opportunities and resources for artists – of all disciplines – who have disabilities.
 You can find them at www.VSAarts.org.